tsjamison/c64-rtos/README.md

 Features planned for 1st release v1.0:
 * Task Group - Multi-tasking will be cooperative among tasks in same Group, but pre-emptive across Groups
-* Timer device to sleep for x Jiffies
 * Input device to sleep until Joystick Input
 * Task Quantum for Time-Slicing
 * Standardize Assembly-Language API